 One of the best business applications featured on our list is undoubtedly Skype.
 With the full support of Microsoft, Skype has left other business chat apps in the dust.
 If you make many video and voice calls, then Skype is worth checking out.

-All your data is an end to end encrypted, and Skype respects its user privacy a lot.
+All your data is encrypted end to end, and Skype greatly respects its user privacy.
 You might also like the group video call functionality.
 The VoIP phone call is the second-best feature of this application.
 You can even send your pictures or any file you wish to share.
-It is one of the most versatile communication tools to date, with no competitors.
+It is one of the most versatile communication tools, with no competitors.

 5. Wire

-The Wire was designed and developed by Skype co-founder Janus Friis.
-The Wire app has gained much popularity among users due to its super-friendly user interface.
-It has an entirely different interface from other messaging applications, and you can use the application on multiple devices at once.
-The greatest feature of Wire is that you can make a video call with up to 10 people at the same time.
+The Wire app was designed and developed by Skype co-founder Janus Friis.
+It has gained popularity among users due to its super-friendly interface.
+It has an entirely different interface from other messaging applications, and you can use it on multiple devices simultaneously.
+The greatest feature of Wire is that you can make a video call with up to 10 people simultaneously.

-It comes with end-to-end encryptions and other unique features like group video calls, timed, aka self-destructive messages, and deleting messages from recipient devices.
-The application is in the news because of its group-chat feature and easy sharing of things.
+It comes with end-to-end encryption and other unique features like group video calls, timed, aka self-destructive messages, and deleting messages from recipient devices.
+The application is in the news because of its group chat feature and easy sharing of things.
 You can use the app on eight different devices simultaneously.

 Well, we have shared some of the best messaging platforms available right now.
-Now, if you’re looking for an application that can keep your messages private, you might be going to ditch WhatsApp soon.
+If you’re looking for an application to keep your messages private, you might want to ditch WhatsApp soon.

-You can find tons of messaging applications that do a decent job for you.
-However, if you’re hunting for an application that can solve their purpose, the above-mention application is the best alternative to WhatsApp.
+You can find many messaging applications that do a decent job for you.
+However, if you’re hunting for an application that can solve their purpose, the application, as mentioned earlier, is the best alternative to WhatsApp.

-Share your experience with us if you have ever used the aforementioned application.
+As mentioned earlier, if you have ever used the application, share your experience with us.
 Also, if you have any queries or suggestions, enlighten them in the comment section.

 Very well written content on Alternatives of Whatsapp and its really interesting story which would be sharable with my Australian university students and assignment help experts and see what their views on it.
 Good one thanks.